sui-foundation/sips/sips/sip-remove-check.md

 Why is instant unstaking useful?

 - There is no longer a need to provide liquidity on xSui/{Sui, USDC, USDT} pairs on DEXes.
 Instead, all LSTs share the same Sui liquidity.
 This is a big benefit for new entrants to the LST space, as they no longer need to source millions of dollars to provide liquidity on their xSui pairs.
 - LSTs that implement instant unstaking cannot depeg due to liquidity conditions.
 This makes the product much more usable across the defi ecosystem.
-In lending in particular, LST depegs are a big source of risk.
+LST depegs are a big source of risk in lending and any leveraged staking product.

 ## Specification